Paxten Aaronson: International career

 In June 2022, Aaronson was called up to the United States national under-20 team at the 2022 CONCACAF U-20 Championship, where he scored seven goals in seven games, earning him both the Golden Ball and Golden Boot Awards at the tournament.

-On January 29, 2023, he debuted in the United States men's national soccer team in a friendly match against Colombia.
+On January 29, 2023, Aaronson made his senior debut for the United States in a friendly match against Colombia.

+On October 8, 2023, Aaronson was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan.

+Aaronson was, together with his FC Utrecht teammate Taylor Booth, also called up for the United States soccer team on the 2024 Olympics, appearing four times and scoring twice, in the game against New Zealand, which ended in a 4-1 victory for the United States.

 Personal life

 Paxten is the younger brother of Leeds United and United States midfielder Brenden Aaronson.